 Remember that the police officer’s job is to issue you a ticket and appear as a witness against you in court.
 The officer is not your friend and is not going to help you fight your case.
 After you are charged with a violation the majority of police officers just want to move on with their day and avoid any confrontation on the side of the road.
 Do not rely on what the officer tells you after he/she has pulled you over on the side of the road because many times that information can be incorrect and there is nothing else you can do about that other than researching your options through an attorney.

-There is plenty of misinformation out there that may be supplied by a friend or may be something you may read on the internet.
+There is plenty of misinformation out there that may be supplied by a friend or maybe something you may read on the internet.
 Contacting a licensed attorney in New York will mean that you are talking to a professional that knows the law and the penalties with respect to your case.
 One mistake on your traffic ticket usually does not mean your case will be dismissed.
-If you have received a notice to be in court (in most cases on the ticket itself) that means that you have likely been properly identified.
+If you have received a notice to be in court (in most cases on the maybe itself) that means that you have likely been properly identified.

 One of the other common mistakes by drivers that get a traffic ticket in New York is believing that since they are from another state or Canada the ticket will not affect them.
 The Driver’s License Compact is an agreement made between 45 out of the 50 states in which each state has agreed to share traffic violations with one another.
 This means that your home state may find out about the traffic violation in New York and apply points against your license.